KNMI/adaguc-server/doc/configuration/DataPostProc.md

 7.  beaufort: do conversion of wind speeds in m/s or kts to Beaufort values
 8.  toknots: do conversion of wind speeds in m/s to kts
+9.  windspeed_knots_to_ms: do conversion of wind speeds in kts to m/s

 New datapost processors can be implemented via [../../adagucserverEC/CDataPostProcessor.cpp](../../adagucserverEC/CDataPostProcessor.cpp)